openregister/registers-rfcs/content/facets-endpoint/index.md

 This RFC proposes to change the endpoint for the records' “facets” to simplify path handling.

+The facets requirement is not essential for a Register to operate so this RFC proposes relaxing the specification and making its implementation optional.

 ## Motivation

 Currently the REST API for facets uses a path structure that overlaps with the